capejs/capejs/content/tutorials/capejs_primer/19_collection_agent3.md

 title: "Collection agent (3) - Cape.JS Primer"
 ---

 This is last lecture to upgrade out "Todo list" application to Cape.JS 1.2.
-On [the precious lecture](../18_collection_agent2), I explained how to make the function to toggle the flag "done" of the task and the function to delete the task move.
+On [the previous lecture](../18_collection_agent2), I explained how to make the function to toggle the flag "done" of the task and the function to delete the task move.

 On this time, I'll recreate the function to add new task and the function to change the title of existing task.